titzer/wizard-engine/doc/Tracing.md

 Trace options dump their output to stdout.
 Their abbreviated forms can be combined, so `-tiv` traces both the interpreter and the code validator.

-# Tracing calls
+# Basic Tracing

-There are three important kinds of call tracing that are useful in developing and using Wizard.
+There are several basic tracing utilities built into Wizard that allow users to gain insight into the behavior of both the engine and the program it is executing.
+More advanced tracing and analysis is supported via [monitors](./Monitors.md).

 ### Tracing Wizard

-The first kind of call tracing traces *the Wizard Engine*'s implementation.
+The first kind of basic tracing traces *the Wizard Engine*'s implementation.
 This is useful if you are debugging the engine itself.
-To do this, you can run Wizard in the Virgil interpreter (i.e. not compiled to a binary) and pass the `-trace-calls=<pat>` option to the Virgil compiler.
-You first must `make` one of the interpreter "binaries" in the `bin/` directory and then pass your pattern in the `V3C_OPTS` environment variable.
+You first must build Wizard for the `v3i` target by running `make v3i` (or, e.g. `make bin/unittest.v3i), which generates a script in the `bin/` directory that runs the engine from source on the Virgil interpreter.
+Each script respects the `V3C_OPTS` environment variable, which you can then set to include `-trace-calls=<pat>`, which is an option built into the Virgil interpreter that traces calls to specified methods.

 ```
 % make bin/unittest.v3i